MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-deploy-cluster.md

 ms.reviewer: jeguan
 author: mattbriggs

-# Intent: As an IT Pro, I want step-by-step instructions on how to create an AKS Azure Stack HCI cluster and use kubect1 so I can connect to the Kubernetes master node.
+# Intent: As an IT Pro, I want step-by-step instructions on how to create an AKS Azure Stack HCI cluster and use kubect1 so I can connect to the Kubernetes control plane node.
 # Keyword: deploy a workload cluster

 ---